 You can arrange for the Post Office to hold or redirect your post.

 Being insured gives you peace of mind and the security of knowing that should anything happen you’re covered.
 So don’t leave yourself at risk.
-We strongly recommend that you have contents insurance (please link to insurance page) either through our scheme or by making alternative arrangements with another insurance provider.
+We strongly recommend that you have contents insurance either through our scheme or by making alternative arrangements with another insurance provider.

 Just before you leave…

 Go through all rooms and cupboards to check you have not left anything behind.
-If you are leaving another property, take a note of your meter readings just before you go, remove any remaining rubbish and switch everything off.
+Take a note of your meter readings just before you go, remove any remaining rubbish and switch everything off.
 Don’t forget to make sure all the doors and windows are locked.

 Meet your neighbours…

-Being a good neighbour (please link to good neighbour page) is an important part of living in your community.
+Being a good neighbour is an important part of living in your community.
 A good neighbour is considerate of others, tolerant, concerned, responsible for their actions and law abiding.